vidarn/color4d/README.md

 ## TODO ##
-* Sync update of color wheels
 * Remember selection of HSV, HSL or LCH in file
-* Fix titles of dialogs
 * Create materials from palette
 * Get unique plugin ID's